Release Date: March 31, 1998

 Originally, Facehuggers were going to be the starting point for players and when the player made a few kills, they would continue up to the rank of an adult Drone and later a Queen.
 This idea was scrapped as it was incredibly hard to kill somebody as a Facehugger and it only took one hit from a Marine to be wiped out.
 Facehuggers were playable in the game, but players generally used them as a joke or a bit of fun.

 When Aliens Online was released, there was only one game type – Eradication where Marines fought until they ran out of supplies of respawns or until every Alien was neutralised.
-A map could have a over a hundred AI Xenomorphs wondering around.
-When an Alien was killed, the player would simply jump to a new one while Marines could kill as many as the AI Aliens as possible to prevent the player from jumping to a new one.
+A map could have over a hundred AI Xenomorphs wandering around.
+When an Alien was killed, the player would simply jump to a new one while Marines could kill as many of the AI Aliens as possible to prevent the player from jumping to a new one.

 The developers released new patches which added more game types.
 There was Capture the Flag where Marines had to battle the way through to the Alien hive, and then transport a number of eggs to the drop zone.
 Another mode was Demolition which had Marines carry explosive barrels from their dropzone to different parts of the map.
 Another game mode was Stranded which had the Marines reach an evac point in the map but couldn’t respawn once they had been killed.
 The final game mode was Retrieval where Marines had to locate a data core and return it to the dropzone.